ConductorOne/terraform-provider-conductorone/docs/data-sources/policy.md

 - `assigned` (Boolean) The assigned field.
 - `provision_policy` (Attributes) The ProvisionPolicy message.

-This message contains a oneof named typ.
+This message contains a oneof.
 Only a single field of the following list may be set at a time:
   - connector
   - manual
   - delegated (see [below for nested schema](#nestedatt--policy_steps--steps--provision--provision_policy))